no-ebs/site-data/content/post/owasp.md

 - Sanitize your users' inputs!
 In GO `template/html` library (the templating engine in GO, much like jinja2), it by default scapes HTML and JS tags
 - If your website is something is form-like, there are a few things you can adopt:
 	- let your users use markdown (it is safer)
-	- you can specify some HTML elements as safe (e.g., <p>, <a>), and escape the rest.
+	- you can specify some HTML elements as safe (e.g., `<p>, <a>`), and escape the rest.
 In this case, you will allow your users to have rich text experience

 ## The solution to all of the above issues is very simple: USE A FRAMEWORK!

 The solution to all of the above issues is very simple, use a web framework!
 All of the modern web frameworks solves these rather naive secruity issues!
 I have worked with Python (Django and Flask and Starlette) and I've also worked with GO, all of them have built-in support for these common security issues!
 So, in practice, adapting *any* of modern web framework will save you from all of these issues, for free!

+## Modern security challenges
+TODO write about different pages for email entering and password entering

 ## Security Misconfigurations